Henry Herbert, 2nd Earl of Pembroke: Life

 He was the son of William Herbert, 1st Earl of Pembroke, and Anne Parr.
 His aunt was Queen Consort Katherine Parr, last wife of King Henry VIII.
 His uncle was William Parr, 1st Marquess of Northampton, who was an influential man during the reigns of Edward VI and Elizabeth I. Herbert was responsible for the costly restoration of Cardiff Castle.
 Pembroke, like other members of his family, was a man of culture.
 He was a special patron of antiquaries and heralds and collected heraldic manuscripts.

 Herbert was educated at Peterhouse, Cambridge, under Archbishop John Whitgift.
 He is also said to have studied at Douay.
 In 1554, while his father was entertaining the entourage of Philip II of Spain's men at Wilton House, Herbert's discreet manners caught the attention of the Marquis de las Navas and he was made a gentleman of the chamber to King Philip upon his arrival in England.
-In 1557, he took part in a tournament held before Queen Mary, and accompanied his father to the siege of St Quentin.
+In 1557, he took part in a tournament held before Queen Mary I, and accompanied his father to the siege of St Quentin.

 On his father's death in 1570, he succeeded to the Earldom of Pembroke and on 4 April 1570 was appointed Lord Lieutenant of Wiltshire.
 In right of his mother, Anne Parr, he succeeded as Lord Parr and Ros of Kendal, Lord FitzHugh, Lord Marmion, and Lord Quentin on 1 August 1571.

 Court life

-In the court intrigues of Elizabeth's reign, Pembroke was regarded as a partisan of Robert Dudley, 1st Earl of Leicester, and was certainly in very intimate relations with him.
+In the court intrigues of Elizabeth I's reign, Pembroke was regarded as a partisan of Robert Dudley, 1st Earl of Leicester, and was certainly in very intimate relations with him.
 He took a prominent part in the trials of the 4th Duke of Norfolk; Mary, Queen of Scots in October 1586; and Norfolk's son Philip Howard, Earl of Arundel, in 1589.

 In 1586, he succeeded his father-in-law, Sir Henry Sidney, as Lord President of Wales, a position he held until his death, and became at about the same time Vice-Admiral of South Wales.
 From thenceforth, he spent much time at Ludlow Castle, the official residence of the president of Wales where he actively discharged the duties of his office.

 During the 1590s, Herbert was patron of Pembroke's Men, a theatre company who were the first group to perform a number of plays including The Isle of Dogs by Thomas Nashe and Ben Jonson.

 In 1595, Pembroke was described as 'very pursife and maladise' and by September 1599, 'his life was despaired of'.
 Herbert died at Wilton House leaving his lady 'as bare as he could and bestowing all on the young lord even to her jewels'.
 He was buried in Salisbury Cathedral.